tarynsauer/tictactoe_game/README.md

 # Tic-tac-toe game with AI option

-This tic-tac-toe game allows for comptuer vs. computer, human vs. computer, and human vs. human matchups.
+This JavaScript tic-tac-toe game allows for comptuer vs. computer, human vs. computer, and human vs. human matchups.
 The computer is unbeatable, and all computer vs. computer matchups result in a tie.
 You can play the game in a web browser.

 ## Getting started